-ADVANCED PLACEMENT (AP) PHYSICS II (3479Y), Grade 12, Full Credit Year Course Prerequisite: AP Physics I and have taken or be concurrently taking Math Analysis or an equivalent course.
+ADVANCED PLACEMENT (AP) PHYSICS II (3479Y), Grade 12, Full Credit Year Course

+Prerequisite: AP Physics I and Math Analysis

 The AP Physics II course is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability: electrostatics: electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.
 Students should have taken or be concurrently taking Math Analysis or Pre-Calculus.
-This course requires that 25% of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry based investigations that provide students with opportunities to apply the science practices.
 All students are required to take the AP Physics II examination in May.